-- 1 Select a Composition Zones item. - 2 Choose Item > Modify. - 3 Use the Box tab of the Modify dialog box to specify positioning, size, alignment, color, opacity, and printing ability. - 4 Use the Frame, Runaround, and Drop Shadow tabs to make other structural adjustments. - 5 Use the Layout tab to navigate between pages, suppress or enable printing, and adjust layout opacity.
+- 1. Select a Composition Zones item. - 2.
+Click on the Home tab of the Measurements palette. - 3.
+Specify positioning, size, alignment, color, opacity, and printing ability. - 4.
+Use the Border, Runaround, and Drop Shadow tabs to make other structural adjustments. - 5.
+Use the Layout tab to navigate between pages, suppress or enable printing, and adjust layout opacity.